ManethKulatunge/SWE-starterpack/README.md

 Domain | Technologies | Resources
 -------|--------------|-----------
-Content from cell 1 | Content from cell 2 |
+Web Development (Websites, Webapps etc) | Fundamentals: HTML, CSS, And Javascript |
 Content in the first column | Content in the second column |